dawnlarsson/dawning-linux/README.md

 ### **Experimental** Linux Distro

-co-developed with Dawning-Standard C, a experimental micro runtime library.
+co-developed with Dawning-Standard C, an experimental micro runtime library.
-Aim is to lay the groundwork for a flexible core that's entirely self contained in terms of 3rd party dependecies.
+The aim is to lay the groundwork for a flexible core that's entirely self contained in terms of 3rd party dependencies.

-Threre is also going to be a fair bit of arcitectural diffrances from the usual mainstream distro setup, filesystem, depdencecy managment, linking & runtime requirements.
+There is also going to be a fair bit of architectural differences from the usual mainstream distro setup, filesystem, dependency management, linking & runtime requirements.

 ### Profile based build & configuration
-**`profile/*`** — Compartamentalized kernel configuration files. these are merged before building the kernel, and they are selectivly chosen based on your requirments
+**`profile/*`** — Compartmentalized kernel configuration files. these are merged before building the kernel, and they are selectively chosen based on your requirements

 #### Profiles
 **`profile/any`** — Build required.